Menu

 1.00 Handwriting input

-1.20 Busy Time and Rainbow Challenge (child initiated learning- staff observing and working with individuals and/or small groups of children).
+1.20 Play to Learn and Rainbow Challenge (child initiated learning- staff observing and working with individuals and/or small groups of children).

 2.30 Class Worship